elijah-farrell/3d_floating_laptop/README.md

 # 3D Interactive Laptop Demo

-A cool 3D laptop that displays a full landing page on its screen!
-Built with React and Three.js - you can drag to rotate the laptop and see the website content right on the 3D screen.
+An interactive 3D floating laptop model with a usable website interface and shadow effects.
+Built with React and Three.js - drag to rotate the laptop and explore a full landing page rendered directly on the 3D screen.

 ![3D Interactive Laptop Demo](public/laptop.png)